jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 ### _sass (minima 3.0)

 "Sass is the most mature, stable, and powerful professional grade CSS extension language in the world." according to its PR team.
-This is where most of the styling happens, in additions to `/assets/css/style.css`.
-It also contains the `skins`, which are variations on the minima theme.
+This is where most of the styling happens, and renders to `_site/assets/css/style.css`.
+It also contains the `/_sass/minima/skins`, which are variations on the minima theme.
 All of the files are inside a minima subdirectory, for a reason I have yet to determine.
-Things here start with `initialize.scss`, which has some configuration and in turn includes the other files.
-During the compilation of the CSS, these files *are used to build* `custom.css`
+Things here start with `initialize.scss`, which has some configuration and in turn includes the other files `base.scss`, `layout.scss`, `custom-styles.scss` and `custom-variables.scss`.
+During the compilation of the CSS, these files *are used to build* `site_/assets/css/style.css`.

 ### /assets/css (minima 3.0)